-Private Trading Exchanges-

 An Initial Private Offer (IPO) is an affordable way for a startup or early-stage company to raise capital through an issue of debt or equity securities.

 To support your fund raising, you can list your Company’s IPO on your own Private Trading Exchange (PTX).
-And once your offer has closed, the Company’s shareholders can then trade their shares on the PTX.
+And once your offer has closed, the Company’s shareholders are then able to trade their shares on the PTX.

 You can offer the following types of securities on a PTX: